Nuitka/Nuitka/Developer_Manual.rst

 .. note:: Warning

    With this, the order of node walking becomes vital to correctness.
-The evaluation order of the generated code is now enforced, I am not so sure, that the walk of the node tree, really right now, is always exactly in the order of execution for CPython yet.
+The evaluation order of the generated code is now absolutely needed.

    This may carry bug potential.
-We need tests that cover this.
+We will need tests that cover this.

 Discussing with examples